awsdocs/amazon-ec2-user-guide-windows/doc_source/win-ami-config-fast-launch.md

 Amazon EC2 uses the service\-linked role named `AWSServiceRoleForEC2FastLaunch` to create and manage a set of pre\-provisioned snapshots that reduce the time it takes to launch instances from your Windows AMI\.

 You don't need to create this service\-linked role manually\.
-When you start using faster launching for EC2 Windows instances for your AMI, Amazon EC2 creates the service\-linked role for you, if it does not already exist\.
+When you start using faster launching for EC2 Windows instances for your AMI, Amazon EC2 creates the service\-linked role for you, if it doesn't already exist\.

 **Note**
 If the service\-linked role is deleted from your account, you can start faster launching for EC2 Windows instances for another Windows AMI to re\-create the role in your account\.
 Alternatively, you can stop faster launching for EC2 Windows instances for your current AMI, and then start it again\.
 However, stopping the feature results in your AMI using the standard launch process for all new instances while Amazon EC2 removes all of your pre\-provisioned snapshots\.
 After all of the pre\-provisioned snapshots are gone, you can start using faster launching for EC2 Windows instances for your AMI again\.

 Amazon EC2 does not allow you to edit the `AWSServiceRoleForEC2FastLaunch` service\-linked role\.
 After you create a service\-linked role, you cannot change the name of the role because various entities might reference the role\.
 However, you can edit the description of the role by using IAM\.
 For more information, see [Editing a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.

 You can delete a service\-linked role only after first deleting all of the related resources\.
-This protects the Amazon EC2 resources that are associated with your faster launching\-enabled AMI because you can't inadvertently remove permission to access the resources\.
+This protects the Amazon EC2 resources that are associated with your AMI with faster launching enabled, because you can't inadvertently remove permission to access the resources\.

 Amazon EC2 supports the faster launching for EC2 Windows instances service\-linked role in all of the Regions where the Amazon EC2 service is available\.
 For more information, see [Regions](using-regions-availability-zones.md#concepts-regions)\.